 As with other types of court cases, individuals whose citizenship is revoked may appeal the decision if there is reason to believe the lower court made legal errors.
 Also, those facing denaturalization are not considered to be "concealing" relevant facts if there was no inquiry about them or if there is a lack of evidence pointing to an intentional concealment of relevant facts.

-For example, a naturalized citizen belonging to the Communist Party was asked if he belonged to any organization advocating the overthrow of the U.S. government, answering "no." Unless there is sufficient evidence that this person knew the Communist Party engaged in such activities, he did not conceal any relevant facts.
+For example, a naturalized citizen belonging to the Communist Party was asked if he belonged to any organization advocating the overthrow of the U.S. government, answering "no." Unless there's sufficient evidence that this person knew the Communist Party engaged in such activities, he didn't conceal any relevant facts.
 However, failure to mention an association with Al Qaeda (or any other terrorist organization) is considered concealment of relevant information.

 Questions About Your U.S. Citizenship Being Revoked?
 Talk to an Attorney

-Maybe you're fed up with the U.S. and want to renounce your citizenship.
-Or maybe you are a naturalized citizen being threatened with deportation because the government claims that you're a member of an "Anti-American" political party.
+Maybe you're fed up with the political climate in the U.S. and want to renounce your citizenship or want to acquire citizenship in another country.
+Or maybe you're a naturalized citizen being threatened with deportation because the government claims that you're a member of a subversive group.
 Whatever your situation, it's best to contact a skilled immigration attorney to help you understand U.S. immigration laws and how they apply to your particular situation.

 Contact a qualified immigration attorney to help you with the citizenship process.